 Africa’s allure lies in its wide, open spaces and game-packed reserves.
 Many travel to this wild continent to get as far as possible from cities and buildings, people and noise.
 They come to seek out herds of elephant roaming free under a vast, blue sky; to feel their hearts beat faster as they watch a lion stalk its prey and to let life’s everyday niggles slot back into perspective in ink-black nights lit by the stars of the Milky Way.

-Being from Cape Town I like to think that I live in the land of eternal sunshine – most Capetonians do.
-This isn’t too far from the truth as unlike London’s weeks of drizzly grey, Cape Town winters are peppered with glorious sunshine.
-And I’m not talking about a feeble, washed-out winter sun but rich, golden days with warm colours, pleasant temperatures and no wind.
-Perfect hiking weather!
+Being from Cape Town we like to think that we live in the land of eternal sunshine – most Capetonians do.
+This isn’t too far from the truth as Cape Town's winters are peppered with occasional moments of glorious sunshine.
+And we're not talking about a feeble, washed-out winter sun but rich, golden days with warm colours, pleasant temperatures and no wind that makes for perfect hiking weather!

 The full bodied pinotage swirled in my glass, its luscious plum colour staining the edges.
 Aromas of raspberries and black cherries floated through the air and I offered up my glass for a refill.
 Wine tasting at Spier means three things: generous helpings, numerous samplings and expert advice.